peteralbs/documentation/content/applications/general/payment_acquirers/sips.rst

 SIPS
 ====

-`SIPS <COINCOIN>`_ is an online payments platform COINCOIN.
+`SIPS <https://sips.worldline.com/>`_ is an online payments solution from the multinational Worldline.

 Configuration
 =============

-To proceed your payments with COINCOIN
+To proceed your payments with SIPS, you need to use your prod credentials.

 .. note::
    Please refer to :ref:`Add a new Payment Acquirer <payment_acquirers/add_new>` to read how to